carlosgmartin/synax/README.md

 Documentation can be found [here](https://carlosgmartin.com/synax).

 > [!NOTE]
 > This library is under active development.
-Expect breaking changes.
+Breaking changes may occur.